-- Sustainable Heat Technologies - o The optimal combination of technologies should be identified - An appropriate level of detail these technologies should be mapped onto the locality - The costs of the various heating systems should be estimated where possible. - Key Performance Indicators (KPIs) - KPIs are qualitative or quantitative measures used to monitor progress against a specific goal and, collectively, the whole strategy.
-These measures may pertain to carbon emissions, energy use, renewably generated energy, autonomy, or impact on material use or space. - \circ $\;$ The selection of KPIs will depend on the goals and sub-goals adopted in each strategy. - \circ $\;$ The precise method for measuring each KPI should be specified. - Targets - Key milestones should be outlined over the short, medium, and long term.
-These should be measurable in terms of the KPIs you have identified. - It should be established whether the strategy will achieve reductions in carbon emissions from heat in line with the goals you have outlined in Step 1.
-Given the climate benefits of cutting emissions quicker, it may be worth considering options which achieve rapid initial reductions in carbon emissions.
+- Sustainable Heat Technologies - o The optimal combination of technologies should be identified - o An appropriate level of detail these technologies should be mapped onto the locality - The costs of the various heating systems should be estimated where possible. - Key Performance Indicators (KPIs) - o KPIs are qualitative or quantitative measures used to monitor progress against a specific goal and, collectively, the whole strategy.
+These measures may pertain to carbon emissions, energy use, renewably generated energy, autonomy, or impact on material use or space. - The selection of KPIs will depend on the goals and sub-goals adopted in each strategy. - o The precise method for measuring each KPI should be specified.